 In this post, we will talk about the Valorant anti-cheat software called Riot Vanguard.
-Finally, we will answer ‘Is Valorant Anti-Cheat good enough to prevent hacking/cheating’.
+Finally, we will answer ‘Is Valorant Anti-Cheat good enough to prevent in-game hacking/cheating’.

 Riot (also known as ‘Rito’ by its fans) is back to release a new game after 11 long years.
 Yes, you read that right.
 Riot is releasing a new game after eleven years with its last game being ‘League of Legends [LoL]’ which was a huge success in the eSports industry.

 This time, Riot has come up with a competitive FPS Shooter called Valorant which has energetic gameplay of Overwatch and gun/movement mechanics of CSGO.